 Not all brand loyalty has to be for heavily advertised goods.
-Apple spend a small % of turnover on advertising for its products such as Apple macs.
+Apple spends a small % of turnover on advertising for its products such as Apple macs.
 Some fashion brands such as …. don’t spend anything on advertising at all.
 Part of their mystique is the lack of commercialisation.

 Brand Loyalty Appeal

 The attraction of brand loyalty for consumers is